- For years John Appleby provided information about HANA to the market.

 Mindtree is just another in the bottom-feeding and unethical Indian consulting companies.
 Therefore was it wrong for John Appleby to exaggerate HANA to get a better price for Bluefin Solutions?

 When I found out that the acquiring company was MindTree, I chuckled.
 Is it wrong to lie if you are stealing from an Indian consulting company?
 Mindtree, just like Infosys, Wipro, TATA, and the rest, is scamming the H1-B program and offer the most atrocious consulting performance.
 In my view, Indian consulting companies should be stripped of their business license.
-The best thing for both US domestic employees and US companies is if all the Indian consulting companies went out of business – along with many of the local consulting companies.
+The best thing for US domestic employees and US companies is if all the Indian consulting companies went out of business and many of the local consulting companies.
 Therefore, on balance, I have to applaud what Appleby did – to the degree that we were able to shive Mindtree.

 As for the second factor, there are repeated cases where Appleby lists customers doing things with HANA that don’t make any match up with our research into HANA.
 These cases seem to demonstrate Bluefin Solutions standing up massive HANA instances, almost as if they have no limit to their budgets.
 Brightwork Research & Analysis has performed more research on HANA than any other entity, and we find it highly unlikely that Appleby and Bluefin Solutions were doing what they claimed with HANA.